Zelenskiy Claims North Korea Sending Soldiers, Weapons To Russia

 “When we talk about more long-range capability for Ukraine and more decisive supplies for our forces, it is not just a list of military equipment.
 It is about increasing the pressure on the aggressor," Zelenskiy said.

-The situation in Ukraine and the Middle East is expected to be high on the agenda of a meeting between U.S. President Joe Biden and German leaders when Biden visits Germany later this week.
+Later this week, the situation in Ukraine and the Middle East is expected to be high on the agenda of a meeting between U.S. President Joe Biden and German leaders when Biden visits Germany.

-According to a government source in Berlin, Biden is set to visit Germany on October 18 for one day after a previously planned trip was canceled due to Hurricane Milton.
+According to a government source in Berlin, Biden is set to visit Germany on October 18 after a previously planned trip was canceled due to Hurricane Milton.

 SEE ALSO: Tense Times For Ukraine As Pressure Mounts On The Battlefield And Beyond